Posted on Leave a comment

 I really do like how well the owl motif worked on this hat!
 And surprisingly didn’t take much figuring or math once I wrote out the Basic Knit Flat BeanieI did have to play around with how many rows tall to make the body and head.
 I didn’t figure it would stretch as much as it does but I’m happy with the final proportions.

 And in case you haven’t found it on the website yet, I have a pair of fingerless gloves that have the same owl motif.
-There is the knit flat owl gloves and the owl gloves that are knit in the round.
-The cuffs aren’t a perfect match.
-I may redesign another pair so it will match the hat better.
+There is the knit flat owl gloves that were designed specifically to match this beanie.
+There is also owl gloves that are knit in the round.
+The cuffs aren’t a perfect match but are seamless.

 This owl hat knit pattern is a fairly easy project to make if you have some knitting experience.
 I designed it to be flat, knit on 2 straight needles so more people would be comfortable in making it.
 Though the cabling can look intimidating, it really isn’t.
 I have videos on YouTube that will show you how if you’ve never done it before.
 I embedded videos in the pattern to help you along.